Jovan Mijatović

-Jovan Mijatović (Јован Мијатовић; born 11 July 2005) is a Serbian professional footballer who plays as a forward for Belgian Pro League club OH Leuven on loan from American side New York City.
+Jovan Mijatović (Јован Мијатовић; born 11 July 2005) is a Serbian professional footballer who plays as a forward for German club Eintracht Braunschweig on loan from American side New York City.

 Club career

 Mijatović went through the junior selections of Red Star Belgrade.
 At the beginning of the spring of 2021, he suffered a serious knee injury, which caused him to be absent from the field in the following period.
 With the cadet team, he participated in winning the title for the 2021/22 season, while occasionally playing for the youth team.
 At the beginning of the competition 2022/23.
 Mijatović played for Grafičar, where he scored five goals in eight games in the Serbian First League.
 At the end of the summer transfer window of the same year, he was returned to his parent club and joined the first team.
 He took the number 9 jersey previously worn by Milan Pavkov.

 On 31 January 2025, Mijatović joined OH Leuven in Belgium on loan until the end of the 2024–25 season.
-He made his debut on February 16, 2025 and scored the winning goal against FCV Dender.
+He made his debut on 16 February 2025 and scored the winning goal against FCV Dender.

+On 29 January 2026, Mijatović moved on a new loan to Eintracht Braunschweig in German 2.
+Bundesliga, initially until the end of the 2025–26 season, Eintracht held the option to buy or extend the loan at the end of the initial term.
+As he played the number of games specified in the loan contract during the 2025–26 season, the loan was automatically extended to the end of 2026.